-STATUS: In Progress - FTO Instructors were trained in April 2014 and FTO Instructors are scheduled to train Region FTOs in August 2015.
+STATUS: Completed - FTO Instructors were trained in April 2014 and FTO Instructors trained the Region FTOs in August 2015.
 The Field Training Officer Program combines on-the-job instruction with objective evaluation and documentation.

 Strategy 3.4 Identify and mentor potential recruits for employment opportunities in Conservation Law Enforcement.
 Promote interest in LED careers by communicating/marketing job requirements and successes.